This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-You may be put on isolation safety measures if you have an infection or disease that may be given to others.
-Caregivers and visitors may need to wear gloves, a face mask, or a gown.
+may be used if you have an infection that can be passed from person to person.
+Healthcare providers and visitors may need to wear gloves, a face mask, or a gown.
 Visitors should wash their hands before leaving to keep from spreading germs.

 is a small tube placed in your vein that is used to give you medicine or liquids.

-- Antivirals: These treat infections that are caused by a virus.
+- Antivirals treat infections caused by a virus.

-- Body fluid tests: A sample of fluid from your nose or your throat, or a sample of blood or bowel movement may be taken for tests.
-The results of these tests may show caregivers what germ is causing your illness.
+- Body fluid tests may include a sample of fluid from your nose or your throat, blood, or bowel movement.
+The results of these tests may show healthcare providers which germ is causing your illness.

-- MRI: This scan uses powerful magnets and a computer to take pictures of your brain.
-An MRI may show swelling and signs of inflammation in your brain.
-You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- MRI pictures may show swelling and signs of inflammation in your brain.
+You may be given contrast liquid to help swelling or inflammation show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.